robertmausser/Adapt-Latest-Update/src/components/adapt-contrib-gmcq/README.md

 **instruction** (string): This optional text appears above the component.
 It is frequently used to guide the learner’s interaction with the component.

+**ariaQuestion** (string): This will be read out by screen readers instead of reading the title, body & instruction fields when focusing on the group or radiogroup.

 **\_attempts** (integer): This specifies the number of times a learner is allowed to submit an answer.
 The default is `1`.

 **\_shouldDisplayAttempts** (boolean): Determines whether or not the text set in **remainingAttemptText** and **remainingAttemptsText** will be displayed.
 These two attributes are part of the [core buttons](https://github.com/adaptlearning/adapt_framework/wiki/Core-Buttons) attribute group.
 The default is `false`.